jagill/jagill.github.io/_presto/presto-map-reduce.md

 will aggregate to the final sums.

 Often, a more complex function can be made partially aggregable with an intermediate representation.
 Consider the arithmetic mean operator `avg`.
-You cannot simply average different slice of data, then average the averages.
-However, you can partially aggregate into a structure `{key:, sum:, count:}`, and then aggregate the partial aggregations.
+Presto cannot simply average different slice of data and then average the averages.
+Instead, Presto partially aggregates into a structure `{key:, sum:, count:}`, and then aggregates the partial aggregations.
 Any function that can be represented in this way can be efficiently aggregated in parallel.

 Intermediate Representation Example
 ===================================